open-sdg/open-sdg/docs/metadata-format.md

     * https://unstats.un.org/sdgs/metadata/files/Metadata-01-01-01a.pdf
 * `goal_meta_link_text` - the text to display as the link to the official UN metadata for this indicator.
 Examples:
     * United Nations Sustainable Development Goals Metadata (pdf 894kB)
+* `tags` - an optional list of "tags" to display under an indicator when it is listed on its goal page.
+Unlike most other fields, the `tags` field should be a list.
+Here is an example of what it might look like, in YAML form:
+    ```
+    tags:
+      - My tag
+      - My other tag
+    ```

 ## Data Sources Metadata